-The artists below are creating one-of-a-kind works of art for the silent auction at Authors Under the Stars.
+The artists below created one-of-a-kind works of art for the silent auction at Authors Under the Stars.

 Ed Blackburn, long-time resident of Walnut Creek, is a ceramic artist who derives inspiration for his work from diverse cultures including Native American art, pre-Columbian ceramics, Aboriginal art, and African textiles.
 He created the ongoing installation of donor names on ceramic bookspines that can be found on the second floor of the Walnut Creek Library.